nicholasung/DiscordEmoteBot/README.md

 2. Send command: /emotify <name>

 ##
-# Current Issues

-- Needs explicit create expression on top role. cannot inherited
-- No testing on the too many emojis case
-- only tested for png and jpg
-- Tune image cropping
-- Work with discord command auto complete
-- Check security for multiple discord servers
-- Probably suboptimal python practices, this was a quick one night python derusting project as well as for me to familiarize myself with the discord api

-##
 # Setup
 - Install Docker and Pull the Alpine container
 - cd into the main directory in the repo